Hurricane Earl (2016): Mexico

 While Earl was over the Yucatán Peninsula, it produced wind gusts of 53 mph (85 km/h) in Ciudad del Carmen, Campeche.
 The interaction between Earl and a large low-level cyclonic gyre produced torrential rainfall across southern Mexico.
 Rainfall in Mexico peaked at 337.2 mm in Manzanillo, and 315.2 mm in Huauchinango.
 A station in Chiapas recorded about 7 in (180 mm) of rainfall.
 The rains caused landslides across the mountainous areas of eastern Mexico that buried areas in several feet with mud, killing at least 54 people, including 18 children.
 This made Earl the deadliest Atlantic hurricane to impact Mexico since Hurricane Stan in 2005.

 The floods and landslides heavily damaged roads in mountainous and isolated areas of Veracruz and Puebla states, forcing 1,700 families to leave their homes to shelters.
 In Veracruz, the storm and the resultant landslides damaged 6,300 homes and 26 roadways, affecting 32,500 people and killing 13.
 Floods isolated 18 villages in the southern and central portion of the state.
 Sixty-six schools sustained varying degrees of damage.
 Landslides in northern Puebla killed at least 41 people after several homes were covered.
 At least 10 people were reported missing in the state.
 In Chicahuaxtla, landslides damaged 350 homes and blocked roads to the village, cutting off power and water supply.
 The municipality of Huauchinango was hardest-hit after a month's worth of rain fell in approximately 24 hours.
-At least 13 peopled died in Huauchinango, including 7 children.
+At least 13 people died in Huauchinango, including 7 children.
 A landslide in Xaltepec killed 11 people, and three fatalities occurred in Tlaola.
 Damage in Huauchinango exceeded 100 million pesos (US$5.33 million).
 The storm wrecked two bridges and damaged several highways in Puebla.
 In Hidalgo, one death also occurred, although the cause of death was not conclusively linked to Earl.
 At least ten homes were destroyed in the state.
 Total damage in Mexico is estimated to be at least US$132 million.